The Six Triple Eight

 The Six Triple Eight is a 2024 American war drama film written and directed by Tyler Perry on the 6888th Central Postal Directory Battalion, an all-black, all-female battalion, in World War II.
 It is based on the article "Fighting a Two-Front War" by Kevin M. Hymel.
-The film features an ensemble cast, including Kerry Washington, Ebony Obsidian, Milauna Jackson, Shanice Shantay, Sarah Jeffery, Pepi Sonuga, Gregg Sulkin, Susan Sarandon, Dean Norris, Sam Waterston, Kylie Jefferson, Moriah Brown, and Oprah Winfrey.
+The film's ensemble cast includes Kerry Washington, Ebony Obsidian, Milauna Jackson, Shanice Shantay, Sarah Jeffery, Pepi Sonuga, Gregg Sulkin, Susan Sarandon, Dean Norris, Sam Waterston, Kylie Jefferson, Moriah Brown, and Oprah Winfrey.

-The Six Triple Eight was released in some cinemas on December 6, 2024.
-The film's featured song, "The Journey", was nominated for Best Original Song at the 97th Academy Awards.
-The film won all five of its nominations at the 56th NAACP Image Awards, including Outstanding Motion Picture and acting wins for Washington, Obsidian, and the ensemble cast.
-In June 2025, the film received the DAR Media and Entertainment Award from the Daughters of the American Revolution.
+The Six Triple Eight had a limited theatrical release on December 6, 2024, then began airing on Netflix on December 20.
+The film received mixed reviews from critics.
+Its historical accuracy was criticised by military historian Dick Cole, who identified numerous departures from the historical record, including the depiction of trench warfare in Italy and the portrayal of racial segregation, and argued that its exaggerated portrayal of racist characters diminished rather than strengthened its treatment of the discrimination faced by the 6888th.
+Its song, "The Journey", was nominated for Best Original Song at the 97th Academy Awards.
+The film was nominated for and won five awards at the 56th NAACP Image Awards, including Outstanding Motion Picture and acting wins for Washington, Obsidian, and the ensemble cast.